ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 ### Altitude Sensor

 Altitude sensors measure the altitude of the block relative to a predefined frame of reference.
+They have a display which shows the currently measured altitude rounded to the nearest integer, or "N/A" in build mode.

 Its settings are shown in figure \ref{fig:SensorAltitude} and are as follows: